-This survey of over 2000 properties has shown that there are only a very few properties anywhere in Tasmania that a young person who is studying or a single person looking for work could afford.
+This statewide survey of over 2000 properties, 941 of them in the Southern region has shown that there are only a very few properties anywhere in Tasmania that a young person who is studying or a single person looking for work could afford.
 With Tasmania having a comparatively low rate of young people completing school and following further education and training, there is a great need to ensure that safe, secure and affordable housing is available in suitable locations for education and training.